larssucksatcoding/ITS-BRD-VSC/Programs/BunteBildah/README.md

 ~ ~ ~ ~ ~  T O  -  D O   ~ ~ ~ ~ ~

-- [ ] color palette: do we really want to safe them as rgbquad, reserved value is never used, rgbtriple should be enough
 - [ ] reader.c: überarbeite das RLE8 compressed line gedöns
+- [ ] reader / line skip to next Line und eof checken
+- [ ] how to proceed with new height? (or new picture size in general)

+- [x] color palette: do we really want to safe them as rgbquad, reserved value is never used, rgbtriple should be enough